Imitative Planning using Conditional Normalizing Flow: Background

 \subsection{Motion Planning Problem}

-The purpose of the planner is to provide safe, comfortable motion for an autonomous vehicle constrained by dynamic feasibility, partial observability, and product experience preferences.
+The purpose of the planner is to provide safe, comfortable motion for an autonomous vehicle constrained by dynamic and kinematic feasibility, partial observability, and user experience preferences.
 This is accomplished by formulating the problem as a partially observable Markov decision process (POMDP) which is optimized over a finite time horizon $T$.
 In this work the POMDP model is defined by the tuple $\langle \mathcal{S, A, O, T, Z, C}, b \rangle$ where $\mathcal{S}$ is the state space of the scene, $\mathcal{A}$ is the action space, $\mathcal{O}$ is the observation space, and $\mathcal{T}(s' | s, a)$ is the probabilistic transition function from state $s$ to $s'$ when taking action $a$.
-The belief state $b_t(s)$ is a probability distribution over the scene states $s \in \mathcal{S}$ which the SDV maintains from the history of observations and actions $h_t = (a_0, o_0, a_1, o_1, \ldots, a_{t-1}, o_{t-1})$ and the initial belief state $b_0$.
-The observation and transition models allow for the belief state to be updated through Bayes rule.
-A complete description of POMDPs can be found in \citep{kochenderfer2015decision}.
+The belief state $b_t(s)$ is a probability distribution over the scene states $s \in \mathcal{S}$ which the AV maintains from the history of observations and actions $h_t = (o_0, a_0, o_1, a_1, \ldots, o_{t-1}, a_{t-1})$ and the initial belief state $b_0$.
+The observation and transition models allow for the belief state to be updated through Bayes rule. $\mathcal{Z}$ is the partition function. $\mathcal{C}$ is the cost function, specifically for taking an action $a$ at state $s$ given belief state $b$ under policy $\pi$.
+A complete description of POMDPs can be found in \cite{kochenderfer2015decision}.